 An academic paper must build on existing literature, which must therefore be appropriately cited.
+Please use APA citation style.
 Every citation must be found in the reference list, and must be verifiable.
 Citations that are not explicitly identified as such may cause a negative assessment up to "inadequate" if they constitute verifiable plagiarism.
 Direct citations begin and end with quotation marks.
 Indirect citations (i.e. the thoughts of an author are analogously transferred) are not marked with quotation marks.
-References to publications are generally not submitted as footnote, but within the ongoing text, i.e. "...Moral Hazard...(Holmström 1982)."
-When using direct citations, the page number should be added.
-Page number do not have to be added when making an indirect citation, but if the work being cited in large and discusses multiple issues, referring the reader to the relevant section of it is helpful, and will be appreciated.
+References to publications are generally not submitted as footnote, but within the ongoing text, i.e., "...Moral Hazard...(Holmström, 1982)."